Are you looking to maintain your grades or improve them? Whatever your goal, GEARS is for you!

 Starting university is a busy time for everyone.
 It can be tough to carve out dedicated time to review specific course material while you are adjusting to a new schedule.
 GEARS are weekly drop-in sessions that help you to fit in that important review time.

-What are the benefits of attending GEARS?
+The benefits of attending GEARS: